Canberra Brave: 2017-21

+2022-Present

+The Brave next played hockey in 2022 with the return of a reduced six-team league season.
+The Brave were successful in 2022, claiming the premiership and championship double, lifting the Goodall Cup for the second time and completing a three-peat of H Newman Reid trophies.
+The CBR Brave were unsuccessful in their attempt at going back-to-back in lifting the Goodall Cup in 2023.
+They were beaten in the grand final by the Melbourne Mustangs, being shutout for the first time in Finals.
+Canberra did secure a fourth consecutive H Newman Reid Trophy in a new expanded 10-team two-conference AIHL league system.
+This result, also meant the Brave claimed the first ever Rurak Conference Trophy.

 Club identity

 Branding and design

 The name and branding for the new club, CBR Brave, was carefully crafted by advertising agency Coordinate on the appointment by the members of the consortium in an effort to break away from the Knights history and to start afresh.
 This was also due in part to previous Knights owner, John Raut, retaining the rights to the old club's name.

 The Brave branding has received praise from sections of the media with Chris Meister at Hewitt Sports praising the work behind the new club's branding describing the CBR Brave branding as ‘the jewel in the AIHL’s branding crown.
 The new standard in club branding for the league and something every other club should aspire to and try and emulate or risk looking subpar moving into the future.
 Chris pointed out how well the yellow and navy blue contrast together and how sharp and clean the logo looks.
 Both ingredients for a professional and noticeable look on TV and other mediums of media.
 Chris also paid special attention to the landmark achievement of the marketing videos put out by The Brave on Vimeo to attract membership and promote the club, stating “it is now the video that all other video’s from AIHL teams will be judged.”

+In 2024, to celebrate 10 years of Brave hockey, the team underwent a complete re-brand, with new team name, colours, kits and branding.
+Canberra company Supercurious completed the re-design.